MPH Occupational Health

-Students will be provided with personalised feedback for their group presentation and final summative assignment, within 15 working days for the group presentation and 20 working days for final submission.
+Students will be provided with personalised feedback for their final summative presentation within 20 working days of final submission.

 Weston, D (2013) Fundamentals of Infection Prevention and Control: Theory and Practice (2nd ed) John Wiley and Sons: Oxford (available as ebook).